johny22/shapeshed.com/content/posts/unix-xargs.md

     find /tmp -mtime +14 | xargs rm

+When the filenames contains spaces you should use -d option to modify the delimiter.

+    ls
+    'one two three.txt' 'four five.txt'
+    find . -name '*.txt' | xargs -d '\n' rm

 ## xargs v exec {}

 The `find` command supports the `-exec` option that allows arbitrary commands to be performed on found files.
 The following are equivalent.